 The State of Florida, by constitution, does not have a state personal income tax, and, therefore, the State operates primarily using sales, gasoline, and corporate income taxes.
-Local governments (towns and cities, counties, school boards) primarily rely on property and an array of permitted other taxes (utility taxes, franchise fees and local business taxes) as well as intergovernmental revenues, including a new County shared sales surtax restricted for transportation, for their governmental activities.
+Local governments (towns and cities, counties, school boards) primarily rely on property and an array of permitted other taxes (utility taxes, franchise fees and local business taxes) as well as intergovernmental revenues, including a County shared sales surtax that is restricted for transportation, for their governmental activities.
 For business-type activities and certain governmental activities (building/construction services and parks, recreation, and open space programs), the user pays a related fee or charge associated with the service.

-In 2023, the state of Florida population increased to \$22.6 million (Census.gov 07/01/2023) or approximately 3.2% compared to last year with an annualized rate of 5% during the last three (3) years.
-Florida's unemployment rate remained at a steady 2.7 percent in August 2023 while the national rate climbed 0.3 percentage point to 3.8 percent.
-August 2023 marked the 34th consecutive month Florida's unemployment rate has remained below the nation's.
-The Broward County unemployment rate at August 2023 was 3.1%.
+In 2024, the state of Florida population increased to \$23,372,215 (Census.gov 07/01/2024 - estimated) or approximately 3.37% compared to last year (\$22.6MM) with an annualized rate of 8.5% during the last four (4) years.
+Florida's unemployment rate increased from 2.7% in August 2023 to 3.8% in August of 2024.
+This was due to the Federal Reserve tight monetary policy.
+However, this is lower than the national average of 4.1%.
+The Broward County unemployment rate at August 2024 was 3.5% (Greater Fort Lauderdale Alliance - 09/30/2024).

-The Town of Southwest Ranches continues to experience in FY 2023 an increase in home market value (26.89%) as a whole whereas the median home value increased to \$1,046,160 from \$838,192 or by 24.81% (bcpa.net).
-Additionally, as per the Broward County Property Appraiser certified total taxable value, the aggregate increase to the Town's assessed valuation when compared to last year's is 16.39%.
-This increase places the Town as the 3rd highest percentage increase among Broward County's 31 municipalities.
+The Town of Southwest Ranches continues to experience in FY 2024 an increase in home market value (26.89%) as a whole whereas the median home value increased to \$1,453,543 from \$1,046,160, or by 38.9% (bcpa.net).
+Additionally, as per the Broward County Property Appraiser certified total taxable value, the aggregate increase to the Town's assessed valuation when compared to last year's is 12.55%.
+This increase places the Town as the 4th highest percentage increase among Broward County's 31 municipalities.

-In the FY 2023-2024 adopted budget, the Town continues operating in a conservative economic environment due to the Federal Reserve tight monetary policy and uncertainty in future rate reductions (cuts) or increase given the stubborn inflation.
+In the 2024-2025 adopted budget, we continue operating in a conservative economic environment due to the Federal Reserve stand of possibly reducing the rate only twice versus a previously expected four (4) times.

-Some of the key elements affecting the fiscal year 2023-2024 budget include:
+Some of the key elements affecting the fiscal year 2024-2025 budget include:

-- Maintaining a conservative approach in revenue projections while closely monitoring future expenses. - Maintaining existing millage in FY 2022-2023 the same in FY 2023-2024. - Modest growth rates of building construction and rehabilitation considering tight monetary policy and still high interest rates. - Although not at the same pace as previous year, consumer prices continue with an uptrend trajectory.
-The consumer prices for all items rose 3.4% from calendar year 2022 to calendar year 2023.
+- Maintaining a conservative approach in revenue projections while closely monitoring future expenses. - Maintaining existing millage in FY 2023-2024 the same in FY 2024-2025 (3.9000). - Modest growth rates of building construction and rehabilitation considering Federal Reserve monetary policy and high interest rates. - Although there was an increased in the Town's total taxable assessable value (12.55%), the growth has slowed when compared to the previous year (16.39%).

-All of these factors may present the Town with many budget challenges in fiscal year 2023-2024 and beyond.
+All of these factors may present the Town with many budget challenges in FY 2024-2025 and beyond.
 Additionally, the Town carefully monitors Florida Legislative initiatives and their future impact on the Town's ability to function at its present level.